corolab/corolab.github.io/PapersOfInterest.md

 # Papers that the lab finds interesting

-This markdown file contains links to relevant papers and recent publications for the different members of the corolab
+This markdown file contains links to relevant papers and recent publications for the different members of the Corolab

 ## Manith Adikari
-### Theory of mind
+### Theory of Mind
 * [Review paper of Theory of Mind using Deep learning approaches](https://doi-org.manchester.idm.oclc.org/10.1007/s10462-023-10401-x)
-#### Social robot mediation
+#### Social Robot Mediation
 * [Social robot facilitation for a multi-party setting](https://www.sciencedirect.com/science/article/pii/S0885230814001260)

 ## Mehdi Hellou